All tablets sold today support Wi-Fi.

 - Wi-Fi + 3G/4G enabled Tablets will cost more than Wi-Fi only tablets

 - With Wi-Fi + 3G/4G tablets you will have Internet access from practically anywhere including when driving in your car.

-- To use 3G/4G you will need a Sim and data plan from a mobile operator.
+- To use 3G or 4G you will need a Sim and data plan from a mobile operator.

 - Your choice of tablet is very restricted as most don’t include it.

-Just because your Tablet doesn’t support 3G/4g networking you can still use these networks on your tablet using::
+Just because your Tablet doesn’t support 3G or 4g networking you can still use these networks on your tablet using a variety of techniques::